Siege of Orléans: Salisbury's approach

 Between July and October, the Earl of Salisbury swept through the countryside southwest of Paris – recovering Nogent-le-Roi, Rambouillet and the area around Chartres.
 Then, rather than continuing southwest to Angers, Salisbury turned abruptly southeast towards Orléans instead.
 Pressing towards the Loire, Salisbury seized Le Puiset and Janville (with some difficulty) in August.
 From there, rather than descending directly on Orléans from the north, Salisbury skipped over the city to seize the countryside west of it.
 He reached the river Loire at Meung-sur-Loire, which he promptly seized (a detachment of his men crossed the river then to plunder the abbey of Cléry).
 He pressed a little downriver, in the direction of Blois, to take the bridge and castle of Beaugency.
 Salisbury crossed the Loire at the point, and turned up to approach Orléans from the south.
-Salisbury arrived at Olivet, just one mile south of Orléans, on 7 October.
-In the meantime, an English detachment, under John de la Pole, had been sent to seize the regions upriver, east of Orléans: Jargeau fell on 5 October, Châteauneuf-sur-Loire immediately after, while further upriver, the Burgundians took Sully-sur-Loire.
+He arrived at Olivet, just one mile south of Orléans, on 7 October.
+In the meantime, an English detachment, under John de la Pole, brother of the Earl of Suffolk, had been sent to seize the regions upriver, east of Orléans: Jargeau fell on 5 October, Châteauneuf-sur-Loire immediately after, while further upriver, the Burgundians took Sully-sur-Loire.
 Orléans was cut off and surrounded.

 Manning the defenses of Orléans, John of Dunois had watched the tightening English noose and took care to prepare the city for siege.
 Dunois correctly anticipated that the English would aim for the bridge, nearly one quarter mile (400 m) long, that led from the south shore of the Loire into the centre of the city of Orléans on the north shore.
 The bridge passed over the riverine island of St. Antoine, an optimal location for Salisbury to position English cannon within range of Orléans city centre.
 At the southern end of the bridge was a turreted gatehouse, Les Tourelles, which stood in the river, connected by a drawbridge to the southern bank.
 Dunois rapidly erected a large earthwork bulwark (Boulevart) on the south shore itself, which he packed with the bulk of his troops, thus creating a large fortified complex to protect the bridge.
 Just across from the Boulevart was an Augustinian friary, which could be used as a flanking firing position on any approach to the bridge, although it seems Dunois decided not to make use of it.
 On his orders, the southern suburbs of Orléans were evacuated and all structures leveled to prevent giving the English cover.